doeixd/Wordle-Vanilla/README.md

 - [ ] One-Per-Day Mode with Timer
 - [ ] Options Center
 - [ ] Progressive Web App Support
-- [ ] More Intresting Stats e.g. Colored Stats/Animated Graph
+- [ ] More Interesting Stats e.g. Colored Stats/Animated Graph
 - [ ] User Generated Games
 - [ ] Hints
 - [ ] Variable Wordle Lengths

 ## Note On Rules
 1. A particular letter (e.g. 'N') will only 'light up' (be colored green or yellow) as many times as it is in the word.